josephmontes/VAA/README.md

 2. PLAYERS

-  So who is throwing this fastball with success?

-Joe Ryan, Freddy Peralta, Luis Castillo

 Who is throwing this fastball without success?

 Cristan Javier, Josiah Gray, JP Sears

 I would heavily consider these guys progression candidates

+- I analyzed all the pitchers who have thrown it at least 60% of the time
+     - of these pitchers, only _ of them had a wOBA higher than an aveage fastball
+     - of these pitches, 10 of them had higher wOBA on their good fb than bad fb:
+          - 2021 Aaron Nola, 2023 Dylan Cease, 2022 Roansy Contreras?
+2021 Vince Velazquez?
+2023 Reid Detmers?
+2022 Yusei Kikuchi?
+2019 Trevor Bauer, 2023 Ken Waldichuk, 2022 Jose Berrios, 2022 Josiah Gray

+  So who is throwing this fastball with success?
+   - list of guys with below average woba and usage above 60% [image]

+Joe Ryan, Freddy Peralta, Luis Castillo

 Case Study: